Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 # you should see the `ENV_VAR_FROM_AZD="hello azd"` listed
 ```

 Now you can run `azd provision` to trigger the hook.
 Or you can use `azd hooks run preprovision` so you will only execute the hook alone.
 You will see `hello azd` in the screen, as the `$ENV_VAR_FROM_AZD` is injected to the hooks execution.
-You can verify that if you manually run the script `./script.sh`, it won't display the message, as `ENV_VAR_FROM_AZD` won't have any value.
+You can verify that, if you *manually run the script* `./script.sh`, it **won't display** the message, as `ENV_VAR_FROM_AZD` won't be injected by azd and will not be found in system variables.

-So, as you are creating a new hook and testing it, make sure to use `azd hooks run <hook name>` if you are reading azd environment.
-Otherwise, if you try manually running the script, you won't see the azd environment values.
+So, as you are creating a new hook and testing it, make sure to use `azd hooks run <hook name>` if your script depends on azd environment.

 In case you want to reproduce the same example in Windows powershell: